erikcaffrey/erikcaffrey.github.io/_posts/2017-05-23-ANDROID-kotlin-arch-components.markdown

 -----------------------------
 ### Entity

 This component represents a class that holds a database row.
 For each class with annotation `@Entity` a database table is created to hold the items.
+(Use the annotation `@ColumnInfo` to customize the name of a field.)

 {% highlight java %}
 @Entity(tableName = "currencies")